fieldsend/multiobjective_data_structures/README.md

 ## multiobjective_data_structures.implementations

 <p>Contains the implementations of eight data structures from the liteature to store, query and update non-dominated sets of solutions (Pareto set approximations).
-The Linear List, the Balanced Binary Tree (for bi-objectove problems only), Quad Tree variants 1, 2, and 3, the Dominance Decision Tree, The BSP Tree, and the ND Tree</p>
+The Linear List, the Balanced Binary Tree (for bi-objective problems only), Quad Tree variants 1, 2, and 3, the Dominance Decision Tree, The BSP Tree, and the ND Tree</p>

 ## multiobjective_data_structures.tests